hmeiland/imagegallerybuilder/README.md

 be maintaining some scripts to create images that are usable for HPC, including e.g. gpu drivers and pre-installed dependencies for CycleCloud.

+Images are build using the Azure imagebuilder service and created in a shared image gallery.

 ## CentOS 7.8
  * base kernel
  * Nvidia GPU driver 10.130